-60% of our pupils achieved at least a Grade 4 in Combined Science GCSE.
+In 2023, 49% of pupils entered achieved at least two Grade 4s in Combined Science.

 ‘Nothing in life is to be feared, it is only to be understood.
 Now is the time to understand more, so that we may fear less.’ – Marie Curie

 The Science Department at Holy Trinity Catholic School aims to ensure that all pupils irrespective of ability are given the opportunity to:

 - nurture their love of and curiosity for learning

 - develop excellent scientific knowledge and a deep conceptual understanding through effective Teaching and Learning of Biology, Chemistry and Physics.